cronical/budget_dance/docs/setup.md

 [^3]: All history years must be available in order to compute the flows to/from bank accounts and credit cards.

+[^4]: 529 Distributions depend on the tag `529-Distr` being used to make distributions but not inheritance or transfers.
+Thus on the iande table it defrays the college expenses.

-[^4]: These data are used to compute medical payments made from HSA accounts by year.
+[^5]: These data are used to compute medical payments made from HSA accounts by year.

-[^5]: This is a transaction filter report using the tag `IRA-Txbl-Distr`
+[^6]: This is a transaction filter report using the tag `IRA-Txbl-Distr`

-[^6]: This is a transaction filter that selects income and expense categories that are required to only apply to investments.
+[^7]: This is a transaction filter that selects income and expense categories that are required to only apply to investments.

-[^7]: Investment actuals requires the transfers file and the performance files.
+[^8]: Investment actuals requires the transfers file and the performance files.
 It also depends on the data from the investment expenses to already be in place.

-[^8]: This requires that if the Passthru account is used, it must only be used to transfer funds to/from banks.
+[^9]: This requires that if the Passthru account is used, it must only be used to transfer funds to/from banks.
 In other words there is an assumption that it does not mask any movement to/from income or expense items.
 Those must be directly in the investment account.

+[^10]: Source accounts: All bank, credit card, income, expense and all HSA accounts.
+Target Accounts: All asset, liability & loan.
+The HSA accounts (a subset of investments) are needed since they sometimes transfer to the medical providers.